 - Carrying out other activities that are consistent with the purposes of this section.

-According to the CSAM “Legal obligations are commitments made by an LEA to purchase goods or services immediately or in a future period.”
-To determine whether a financial commitment should be reported as an obligation, please refer to 34 CFR, Part 76, Section 707.
+According to the California School Accounting Manual “Legal obligations are commitments made by a Local Educational Agency (LEA) to purchase goods or services immediately or in a future period.”
+To determine whether a financial commitment should be reported as an obligation, please refer to 34 Code of Federal Regulations, Part 76, Section 707.
 Retrieve by Citation Web page is found at GPO Access .

 Administrative and Indirect Costs: Administrative costs and indirect costs combined are capped at 2 percent of the LEA Title III, Part A, LEP grant.

 An LEA may use no more than 2 percent of LEP student sub-grant for administrative costs and indirect costs (Title III, Section 3115[b]).
-The U.S. Department of Education’s 1997 guidance, Indirect Cost Determinations, Guidance for State and Local Government Agencies (referred to as the Blue Book) states that any “statutory or regulatory limitation applies to the combined claims for indirect costs and direct administration costs.”
-Please visit the CDE Title III Frequently Asked Questions Web page.
+The United States Department of Education’s 1997 guidance, Indirect Cost Determinations, Guidance for State and Local Government Agencies (referred to as the Blue Book) states that any “statutory or regulatory limitation applies to the combined claims for indirect costs and direct administration costs.”
+Please visit the California Department of Education Title III Frequently Asked Questions Web page.

 LEA Plan, Goal 2: LEAs are required to submit annually updated LEA Plan Goal 2 before receiving Title III subgrant funding.